camacho/format-package/README.md

 And manually going through and organizing the file seems as painful as doing formatting checks by hand in PRs.

-`sort-package` solves these problems by allowing the file to be sorted in a consistent and automated manner.
+`format-package` solves these problems by allowing the file to be sorted and formatted in a consistent and automated manner.

 It is configurable to allow teams to pick the order that work best for them, and includes `transformations` that can be applied to a value in the `package.json` (such as logically [sorting scripts](https://github.com/camacho/sort-scripts)).